curityio/dynamic-user-routing/README.md

 OAuth tools shows that Authorization codes and Access Tokens are Wrapped Tokens.\
 These are confidential JWTs that allow gateways to route requests based on the zone claim.

-## Query User Data
+## Separated User Data

-View user data for the EU or US region with the following type of command:
+Query user data for the EU or US region with the following type of command:

 - export USERDATA_EU_CONTAINER_ID=$(docker container ls | grep data_eu | awk '{print $1}')
 - docker exec -it $USERDATA_EU_CONTAINER_ID bash
 - export PGPASSWORD=Password1 && psql -p 5432 -d idsvr -U postgres
 - select * from accounts;

-## Understand URLs
+## Curity URLs

 The Curity Identity Server runtime nodes are accessed via the NGINX reverse proxy.\
 Administer the system via the admin node, and login as user `admin` and password `Password1`.